 Types of Friction

-Let’s start with a basic problem: Block A is kept on top of block B, the coefficient of static friction between A and B is 0.6 and between B and ground is 0.5.
-Also coefficient of kinetic friction between A and B is 0.4 and between B and ground is 0.3.
-If a force of 60 N is applied on a block B. Find the acceleration of both the blocks.
-Mass of block A is 5 kg and Block B is 10 Kg.
+Block A is kept on top of block B; the coefficient of static friction between A and B is 0.6 and between B and ground is 0.5.
+Also, the coefficient of kinetic friction between A and B is 0.4 and between B and ground is 0.3.
+If a force of 60 N is applied on block B., Find the acceleration of both the blocks.
+Mass of block A is 5 kg, and Block B is 10 Kg.

 The first step should always be to draw the F.B.D of the given setup:

-Let’s consider that both blocks are moving with same acceleration then A + B can be considered as a system so the force equation in horizontal direction will be,
+Let’s consider that both blocks are moving with the same acceleration, then A + B can be considered as a system, so the force equation in the horizontal direction will be,

 60–f1 = 15a —— (1)